-- Record on CPOMs as soon as possible after the conversation. - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on CPOMs to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
+- Record on CPOMs as soon as possible after the conversation. - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on CPOMs to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Record all professional names and roles involved - All records need to be given to the DSL promptly.
 No copies should be retained by the member of staff or volunteer.